What does the STP mean for your area?

 82 GP surgeries in the county will be merged into 16 GP hubs.

-The STP needs £150 million capital, but campaigners have pointed out that the STP contains no mention of where this money is coming from.
+In Gloucestershire alone, it is estimated a £150 million capital is needed to deliver the STP projects, but campaigners have noted that the STP contains no mention of where the money is coming from.

 What are the proposed aims of the STP?